Kalimán

 Kalimán or Kalimán, the Incredible Man is a popular Mexican adventurer superhero, created by Rafael Cutberto Navarro and Modesto Vázquez González in 1963.
 He is the main character of the radio drama bearing his name, which depicts the adventures of Kalimán, a descendant of the Egyptian Pharaohs, and his young companion, Solín.
-Kalimán is very well known and popular across Latin America, and the radio series spawned a comic book series and two film adaptations.
+Kalimán is very well known and popular across Spanish America, and the radio series spawned a comic book series and two film adaptations.
 The adventures of Kalimán were published as a serialized weekly comic, and printed for twenty-six consecutive years, with the series reaching its highest popularity in 1965; it is still quite popular today in reprints and in paperback format.
 Kalimán himself is considered as a Mexican pop culture icon and one of the first and most representative examples of Mexican superheroes.